bangnokia/filament-craft/readme.md

 # Filament Craft

-This package is a collection of tools for working with filamentphp, adds some useful utilities and helpers.
+This package is a collection of tools for working with Filament php, adds some useful utilities and helpers.